 7. Reddit user hawkeytown30 has a story about creative problem solving (and a decent amount of luck) that is so good, we’re going to let it speak for itself.
 He says, “We were supposed to get the world Waterloo from a series of clues and use a dictionary to find that the battle of Waterloo was in 1815.
 Well we got the word ‘eaterloi’ instead of Waterloo.
 We assumed that it was an anagram and we used a word scrambler to get aerolite from it.
 Using the dictionary we found out that aerolite was invented in 1815.”
 What a crazy coincidence!

 Miscellaneous Crazy Stories

-- Believe it or not, escape game proposals are becoming more and more popular among players.
+9. Believe it or not, escape game proposals are becoming more and more popular among players.
 Almost every escape room company will have a story about someone asking to propose in one of their rooms, usually by replacing one of the final clues with the ring.
 We’ve had this happen right here at The Escape Game, too!
-In our Austin location, a couple got engaged in our Prison Break game.
+In The Escape Game Austin location, a couple got engaged in our Prison Break game.
 That’s definitely a memorable hour for everyone involved!

 10. Last but not least, at The Escape Game, we encourage customers to use the restroom before the game so you don’t interrupt your game once you get in the swing of things.
 But, we get it, sometimes you just have to leave the room to go to the bathroom.
 In one of our rooms, a player was so immersed in the experience that they didn’t even bother to leave the room, they took the opportunity to pee behind a tree in our Gold Rush game.
 Of course, the game guide stepped in and the team had to leave the room for a while so we could completely sanitize the game before letting them continue.
 When in doubt, use the restroom before you play so you don’t end up in this situation!